 It is worth mentioning that if you are staying somewhere cheap or run down that has air con, then the air con units themselves may be mosquito breeding grounds, so just check and make sure there is no way they can get to you.

 DEET sprays are extremely effective at repelling mosquitoes and other biting insects.
 Clinical evidence suggest they are very safe.
 There are a variety of strengths right up to 100% but it is generally not necessary or recommended to use a concentration any greater than 50% DEET.
 You should apply repellents to all exposed skin when outside and reapply regularly as needed dependent on the strength you are using.

-Repellents containing natural ingredients are also popular among many backpackers who may not like the idea of using a load of chemicals, but evidence suggests that whilst some do work, they do not work for as long as DEET based products and need to be reapplied more regularly.
+Repellents containing natural ingredients are also popular among many backpackers who may not like the idea of using a load of chemicals, but evidence suggests that whilst some do work (not all), they do not work for as long as DEET based products and need to be reapplied more regularly.

 Loose fitting, light cotton clothing should be worn.
 Cover up as much skin as is comfortable.
 Long trousers and at least a T shirt is best.
 Malarial mosquitoes are more active at night, particularly at dusk and dawn, so it is wise to cover up more during these times.

 Mosquito coils release an insecticide when burned and are effective if sitting outside on a balcony.
 They should not be used indoors.
 Electronic plug in devices are available to use inside, and release an insecticide spray.

 You can start to see why it is such a confusing issue for many people, as the very personal choice of whether to take antimalarial prophylaxis or not is based on a risk assessment of a wide variety of factors, and whilst as a medical professional I can advise, inform and recommend airing on the side of caution, I cannot and would never try to force you to take them.
 That decision is wholly down to you.